Should I Put My Student Loans on Deferment?

 Handling Private Student Loans

+With private student loans, you may have to continue making payments no matter what your circumstances are.
 This is one reason you should prioritize paying off your private student loans before you tackle your subsidized student loans.

 Regardless of the type of student loans you have, it is important to carefully follow the guidelines set forth by your lender and to continue to make payments on your debt until any sort of payment change or deferment has been approved.
 That way, you'll avoid late fees or damage to your credit score.